Part 3

 with:

-The secrets here are not from the environment variables but are included into the project from Github.
-Read their guide here.
+The secrets used in authentication are not from the environment variables but are included as environment secrets in the project GitHub:

 • Kubernetes Engine Service Agent